aspose-total/Aspose.Total-Products/total/en/cpp/conversion/emlx-to-dotx/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export EMLX to DOTX" h2="Transform EMLX to DOTX within C++ application without requiring Microsoft Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

-Are you are a C++ developer looking to add email conversion features inside your applications?
-Using [Aspose.Email for C++](https://products.aspose.com/email/cpp/) you can convert EMLX file format to HTML.
-After that, by using [Aspose.Words for C++](https://products.aspose.com/words/cpp/) API, you can export HTML to DOTX.
-Both APIs come under [Aspose.Total for C++](https://products.aspose.com/total/cpp/) package.
+As a C++ developer, you may need to add email conversion features inside your applications.
+This could be for a variety of reasons, such as to make the emails more accessible to a wider audience, or to make them easier to store and manage.
+Whatever the reason, you may need to convert emails from the EMLX file format to HTML.

+<h2>How Aspose.Total Helps for EMLX to DOTX Conversion</h2>

+Aspose.Total for C++ is a suite of APIs that can help you with this task.
+It includes the Aspose.Email for C++ API, which can be used to convert EMLX files to HTML.
+Once the emails have been converted, you can then use the Aspose.Words for C++ API to export the HTML to DOTX.
+Both of these APIs are included in the Aspose.Total for C++ package, so you can access them both with a single purchase.

+Using Aspose.Total for C++, you can quickly and easily convert emails from EMLX to DOTX.
+The APIs are easy to use, and you can be sure that the conversion process will be accurate and reliable.
+Plus, you can save time and money by purchasing the Aspose.Total for C++ package, rather than buying the individual APIs separately.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}